amitesh200/Social-media-aggregator/README.md

-# Social-media-aggregator
-A social media aggregator that integrates with multiple social media platforms.

-Overview
+Social Media Aggregator
 The Social Media Aggregator is a web application that integrates with multiple social media platforms (e.g., Twitter, Facebook, Instagram) using their APIs.
-It allows users to view and interact with their social media feeds, post updates, and manage their accounts from a centralized platform.
+It allows users to manage their social media accounts, view feeds, post updates, and customize account settings from a centralized platform.

+Table of Contents
+Features
+Technologies Used
+Project Structure
+Installation
+Usage
+Contributing
+License
+Acknowledgements
 Features
 Social Media Integration: Connects with Twitter, Facebook, and Instagram APIs.
 Feed Viewing: Displays user's social media feeds in a centralized dashboard.